Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 Hence each instance has a reference to a shared table that allows for a direct method look-up.

-As the table is built only once and is theoritically shared by all instances [#]_, it adds very little overhead, space-wise and time-wise.
+As the table is built only once and is theoritically shared by all instances of that class [#]_, it adds very little overhead, space-wise and time-wise.
 Thanks to the table, method look-up is expected to be quite efficient too (constant-time).

 .. [#] Provided that Erlang does not copy these shared immutable structures, which unfortunately does not seem to be currently the case with the vanilla virtual machine.
 In a later version of WOOPER, the per-class table will be precompiled and shared as a module, thus fully removing that per-instance overhead.